Flashfyre/Spectrite/README.md

 X = Spectrite Gem

 ### Spectrite Dust
 A fine powder made of Spectrite found as a drop from Spectrite Creepers.
-You can either make Spectrite Sand blocks with these or you can use them as an ingredient for Spectrite Damage potions.
+You can either make Spectrite Sand blocks with these or you can use them as an ingredient for Spectrite Power potions.

 ### Spectrite Bone
 A bone of Spectrite found as a drop from Spectrite Skeletons and Spectrite Wither Skeletons.
 You can use these to craft Spectrite Bone Blocks which are a very hard building material than cannot be destroyed without a Spectrite Pickaxe.
-They can also be used to repair a Spectrite Wither Rod.
+They can also be used to repair a Spectrite Wither Rod and to brew Spectrite Resistance potions.

 ### Spectrite Brick
 A brick made of Spectrite found as a drop from Spectrite Golems.
-You can either make Spectrite Bricks blocks with these or you can use them as an ingredient for Spectrite Resistance potions.
+You can either make Spectrite Bricks blocks with these or you can use them as an ingredient for Spectrite Damage potions.

 ### Spectrite Blaze Rod
 A rod of Spectrite found as a drop from Spectrite Blazes.
 You can craft these into 2 Spectrite Blaze Powder to make Spectrite Potions.